timmens/ose-meetup-pres/README.md

 # ose-meetup-pres
-Repository for containing my presentations for the OSE Meetup
+Repository containing my presentations for the OSE Meetup